H.R. 14: John R. Lewis Voting Rights Advancement Act of 2025

 1

-States and local governments with enough voting-rights violations over the past 25 years would have to win federal approval before certain election changes can take effect.
-State coverage can be triggered by 15 violations, 10 with at least one by the state itself, or 3 tied to localities whose elections the state administers.
-Local jurisdictions can be covered with 3 violations.
+States and local governments with enough voting-rights violations over the past 25 years would need federal approval before certain election changes can take effect.
+A state can be covered by 15 violations, 10 with at least one by the state itself, or 3 tied to localities whose elections the state runs.
+A county or city can be covered on its own with 3 violations.
 Coverage lasts 10 years.

 2

-The Justice Department would review certain changes even outside broader preclearance coverage.
-That includes some shifts to at-large elections, district boundary changes, tougher voter-ID or documentation rules, cuts to multilingual voting materials, polling-place reductions or relocations, and some voter-roll maintenance systems.
+Even outside broad state coverage, the Justice Department would review specific changes: some shifts to at-large elections, district-boundary changes, tougher voter-ID or documentation rules, cuts to multilingual voting materials, polling-place closures or relocations, and some voter-roll maintenance systems.

 3